qyxtim/AI-For-Games/sudoku/README.md

   - `output`, used to output the grid
 - `ai.cpp` provides an implementation of Sudoku AI.

-For AI, Sudoku AI uses brute force search, which means at some extreme cases, it may take a long time to solve sudoku.
+For AI, Sudoku AI uses brute force search, which means in some extreme cases, it may take a long time to solve sudoku.

 ## How to generate Sudoku